 Have a scroll through these pictures to see some of the other unique sights we witnessed on Indian roads over the weekend, both in towns and on the highway:

 At the beginning of our trip, we traveled for about two hours before we stopped for what we thought was just a drink and a snack.
 In reality, we had arrived at another hospital, the Ulundurpet Vision Centre.
 The Vision Centre were expecting us, but Anna and Dr. Jap were unaware of this visit or how welcome they would be made to feel.
-We were shown around the premises and were able to see some different techniques in action, one of which was telemedicine, where a specially trained nurse uses a special attachment on the slit lamp to send images of the patient’s eye from a remote hospital to a doctor at the main hospital.
+We were shown around the premises and were able to see some different techniques in action, one of which was telemedicine, where a specially trained nurse uses a customised attachment on the slit lamp to send images of the patient’s eye from a remote hospital to a doctor at the main hospital.

 Soon, it was time for us to leave.
 Although we had been on the road for about two hours, due to half of our traveling being spent dodging cattle, goats, stray dogs, monkeys, bad drivers and the like on narrow, unpaved roads through small towns, we were barely 100km from our starting point.
 We still had almost four agonising hours of this trip to go.
 The minibus wasn’t bad, it had air-conditioning, but when you get to my size, long road trips can cause a lot of back pain.
-All I could think about was a nice, hot shower and lying down on a comfortable bed.
+All I could think about was a nice, hot shower and laying down on a comfortable bed.

-When we arrived in Madurai, we stopped at a great restaurant overlooking the city.
+When we finally arrived in Madurai, we stopped at a great restaurant overlooking the city.
 The food was excellent, but the only thing on my mind was that shower to relieve the pain in my lower back.
 Any type of movement hurt, sitting was the most uncomfortable position to be in, but never fear, soon I’d be in our bedroom for the weekend.

 Prior to leaving for this trip, I asked a certain doctor to whom I am married, but who shall remain nameless, what our accommodation would be like.
 Her answer: “It’s supposed to be nice”.
 Now, I have no problem with roughing it, I enjoy camping, etc., but staying in accommodation one would describe as “basic” is so much easier if I’m prepared for it.
 All I wanted was a hot shower and to lie down, but there were two problems: